342 State Street,

 No one has favorited this theater yet

-The Illustrious Onion Skin Players say that the Star was built around 1917 by A.C.
+The Illustrious Onion Skin Players say that the Star Theater was built around 1917 by A.C.
 Gordon as the Wheaton Theatre, a vaudevillian house that later added silent movies.
-In 1939, Bruce Gordon gave it a $40,000 art deco remodeling, which still can be seen today on its recently repainted exterior and marquee.
+In 1939, Bruce Gordon gave it a $40,000 an Art Deco style remodeling, which still can be seen today on its recently repainted exterior and marquee.

 During the first three full weekends in March the Players put on a 1890’s style melodrama that draws its actors from the open auditions held in December.
 These musical melodramas portray the history and individuals of Weiser and the Treasure Valley.
 Each ticket holder is promised “A humorous, fast-paced evening of a melodrama, sing-a-longs and songs from the late 1800’s through the 1940’s”.

-The Star was added to the National Register of Historic Places in 1999.
+The Star Theater was added to the National Register of Historic Places in 1999.

 Just login to your account and subscribe to this theater